DIFFERENCE BETWEEN USABILITY AND USER EXPERIENCE

 As such, User Experience is highly subjective and varies based on a user’s emotional and psychological expectations.
 That’s why, a user experience designer should analyze and anticipates the needs and expectations of the user, and then design apps and websites that best satisfy these expectations.

-Usability in Web Design is principally concerned with the functional part of a system or product.
+Usability in Web Design and mostly in the Web development is principally concerned with the functional part of a system or product.
 It’s the quality indicator for an interactive system.
 It defines how a system (and its products) is efficient, easy to learn and learn with few or no errors so as to satisfy the user.

 Usability is thus both objective and measurable.
 It measures how well products and systems satisfy their user.
 Usability engineers can thus assess the usability of a website in various ways including surveys and feedback analysis.